chaoss/website/CHAOSScon/2019EU/cfp.md

 # Call for Participation
 ## Submit a Proposal
-If you are interested in speaking at CHAOSSCon NA on August 28, 2018, please read through the rest of this page to understand the types of talks that are appropriate for this conference, and then [submit your proposal](https://docs.google.com/forms/d/e/1FAIpQLSeKcLPkAUucB1K32FW48IYJM7Jbi_jI2MkFAhj0TPYQhJZJgQ/viewform).
+If you are interested in speaking at CHAOSSCon EU on February 1, 2019, please read through the rest of this page to understand the types of talks that are appropriate for this conference, and then [submit your proposal](https://docs.google.com/forms/d/e/1FAIpQLSeKcLPkAUucB1K32FW48IYJM7Jbi_jI2MkFAhj0TPYQhJZJgQ/viewform).
 ## Dates to Remember:
-* CFP Opens: TBA
+* CFP Opens: October 4, 2018
-* CFP Closes: TBA
+* CFP Closes: November 26, 2018
-* CFP Notifications: TBA
+* CFP Notifications: December 3, 2018
-* Schedule Announcement: TBA
+* Schedule Announcement: December 10, 2018
-* Slide Due Date: TBA
+* Slide Due Date: January 29, 2019
-* Event Date: TBA
+* Event Date: February 1, 2019
 ## Suggested Topics:
 - **Software related topics:**
    + tutorials